kchousos/BSc-Thesis/chapters/02-background.md

 ## Large Language Models

-Natural Language Processing (NLP), a subfield of Artificial Intelligence (AI), has a rich and ongoing history that has evolved significantly since its beginning in the 1990s [@li2022; @wang2025].
-Among the most notable---and recent---advancements in this domain are Large Language Models (LLMs), which have transformed the landscape of NLP and AI in general.
+Natural Language Processing (NLP), a subfield of AI, has a rich and ongoing history that has evolved significantly since its beginning in the 1990s [@li2022; @wang2025].
+Among the most notable---and recent---advancements in this domain are LLMs, which have transformed the landscape of NLP and AI in general.

 At the core of many LLMs is the attention mechanism, which was introduced by Bahdanau et al. in 2014 [@bahdanau2016].
 This pivotal innovation enabled models to focus on relevant parts of the input sequence when making predictions, significantly improving language understanding and generation tasks.
 Building on this foundation, the Transformer architecture was proposed by Vaswani et al. in 2017 [@vaswani2023].
 This architecture has become the backbone of most contemporary LLMs, as it efficiently processes sequences of data, capturing long-range dependencies without being hindered by sequential processing limitations.

 One of the first major breakthroughs utilizing the Transformer architecture was BERT (Bidirectional Encoder Representations from Transformers), developed by Devlin et al. in 2019 [@devlin2019].
 BERT's bi-directional understanding allowed it to capture the context of words from both directions, which improved the accuracy of various NLP tasks.
 Following this, the Generative Pre-trained Transformer (GPT) series, initiated by OpenAI with the original GPT model in 2018 [@radford2018], further pushed the boundaries.
 Subsequent iterations, including GPT-2 [@radford2019], GPT-3 [@brown2020], and the most current GPT-4 [@openai2024], have continued to enhance performance by scaling model size, data, and training techniques.

-In addition to OpenAI’s contributions, other significant models have emerged, such as Claude, DeepSeek-R1 and the Llama series (1 through 3) [@claude; @deepseek-ai2025; @grattafiori2024].
+In addition to OpenAI's contributions, other significant models have emerged, such as Claude, DeepSeek-R1 and the Llama series (1 through 3) [@claude; @deepseek-ai2025; @grattafiori2024].
 The proliferation of LLMs has sparked an active discourse about their capabilities, applications, and implications in various fields.

 ### Biggest GPTs